adku44/jmeter-kubernetes/doc/workshops.md

 ### Prerequisities

-Kubernetes cluster must be running
+Kubernetes cluster must be running.
+All commands shall be executeted from git clone repository.

 ## Workshops plan step-by-step